buzzysin-student/cse201920/docs/engmat/lecture/04probability/07distribution.md

 #### The Bernoulli process

-The Geometric Distrubution builds on the idea of the Benoulli distribution.
+The Geometric Distribution builds on the idea of the Bernoulli distribution.
 It asks the question:

 > How many trials, _X_, do I need before I get a success?